-Interesting Facts About the Runt in the Litter
+Interesting Facts About the Runt of the Litter

-For instance, Wilbur, the protagonist pig ob Charlotte's Web was a runt of the litter destined for slaughter but who remarkably not only survives but manages to even become famous courtesy of a spider who works tirelessly to save him.
+For instance, Wilbur, the protagonist pig ob Charlotte's Web, was a runt of the litter destined for slaughter.
+He remarkably not only survives, but manages to become famous, courtesy of a spider who works tirelessly to save him.

-But back to reality, what is the actual definition of runt of the litter?
+But back to reality, what is the actual definition of the runt of the litter?

 While runts are often portrayed as the smallest pups in the litter, there is still no clear cut definition of exactly what a runt is.
 Is a runt just based on size?
 Or is it just a matter of a puppy being weaker than the others?
 Are runts just small or do they also have act sickly to qualify as a runt?
 It seems like the parameters of what qualifies a puppy as a runt is blurry and subject to personal interpretation.

 Even among veterinarians, there doesn't seem to be an agreement as to what constitutes a runt and the term seems to be used loosely.
-With this, there is quote by veterinarian Dr. Ron Hines that perfectly matches this scenario.
+With this, there is a quote by veterinarian Dr. Ron Hines that perfectly matches this scenario: